 We’ve had a wealth of preposterous facial hair in movies over the years with the most recent and most memorable one being Kurt Russell’s in The Hateful Eight but Murder on the Orient Express has a first, the nasal hair moustache.
 At least we think that’s what Kenneth Branagh is sporting in the latest iteration of Agatha Christi’s classic murder mystery because here he seems to have two enormous hairy caterpillars crawling out of his nostrils and dragging themselves across his face looking for sanctuary in his ears.
 So it’s a bit of a distraction watching Branagh doing his detective deducting sporting this years winner of the mad moustache awards.

-So each name gets there chance to give themselves an alibi but the script by Michal Green, whose previous includes Blade Runner 2049 & Logan, never really gives any of the stars a moment to shine and in fairness its more due to the source material which is very much of its time.
+So each name gets there chance to give themselves an alibi but the script by Michael Green, whose previous includes Blade Runner 2049 & Logan, never really gives any of the stars a moment to shine and in fairness its more due to the source material which is very much of its time.
 With so many versions of the story the outcome is well known which removes any degree of satisfaction for the audience trying to work out whodunit.
-Which is a shame as it’s a decent cast but perhaps the biggest crime is that of Judi Dench who at best has a handful of lines delivered in her best East European accent.
+Which is a shame as it’s a decent cast but perhaps the biggest crime is that of Judi Dench who only has a handful of lines delivered in her best East European accent.
 She’s not alone though in being wasted or miscast.
-Indeed none of them really get their ‘moment’ to shine because this is really Branagh’s film and his version of Poirot mercifully avoids any Inspetor Clouseau type accents although the script does give him some amusing lines which give the stolid proceedings a much needed lift.
+Indeed none of them really get their ‘moment’ to shine ecpey maybe Michelle Pfeiffer because this is really Branagh’s film and his version of Poirot mercifully avoids any Inspector Clouseau type accents although the script does give him some amusing lines which give the stolid proceedings a much needed lift.